 - Choose your own physician.
 While your employer or insurance company may “recommend” a doctor on land, you are under no obligation to use this doctor for your treatment.
 In fact, it is in your best interest not to see a physician that has a relationship with, or is paid by, your employer or its insurer.
 You have the right to see a doctor of your choosing and your employer is obligated to pay for your medical expenses.

 - Obey your doctor’s orders.
 No matter which physician you see, it is vital that you continue to attend all follow-up appointments and follow his or her instructions to the letter.
 If you attempt to return to work too early or perform physical activities that conflict with your doctor’s orders, it will be harder to obtain compensation for your injuries.

-If you or a loved one has been injured while performing maritime work, our attorneys can determine who may be liable for your accident and what you are owed under the law.
+If you or a loved one has been injured while performing maritime work, our maritime injury Lawyers can determine who may be liable for your accident and what you are owed under the law.
 Call (800) 362-9329 today to set up your initial consultation or download your complimentary copy of Are You a Seaman Injured in a Maritime Accident?
 Know Your Rights today.